americocunhajr/CRFlowLib/README.md

 We kindly ask users to cite the following references in any publications reporting work done with **CRFlowLib**:

-- *A. Cunha Jr and L. F. Figueira da Silva, Assessment of a transient homogeneous reactor through in situ adaptive tabulation, Journal of the Brazilian Society of Mechanical Sciences and Engineering, vol. 36, pp. 377-391, 2014.*  http://dx.doi.org/10.1007/s40430-013-0080-4
+- *A. Cunha Jr and L. F. Figueira da Silva, Assessment of a transient homogeneous reactor through in situ adaptive tabulation, Journal of the Brazilian Society of Mechanical Sciences and Engineering, v.
+36, pp. 377-391, 2014.*  http://dx.doi.org/10.1007/s40430-013-0080-4
 - *A. Cunha Jr, Reduction of Complexity in Combustion Thermochemistry, PUC-Rio, Master Thesis, 2010* https://doi.org/10.17771/PUCRio.acad.17685